Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/devops/build_and_test/_index.md

 ---
 title: Build & Test Capabilities
-description: Build & Test Capabilties involves everthing from the capability to write code to the different types of testing
+description: Build & Test Capabilties involves everything from the capability to write and building code to the different types of testing of th ecode
 tags: [architecture]
 linktitle: Build & Test
 weight: 105